wp-staging/wp-staging/readme.txt

 * Dev: Add helper to manage clone settings #717
 * Dev: Internal code refactoring, renaming classes for better readability #721
 * Dev: Add infrastructure support for wp-cli and background processing #728
+* Dev: Update php-scoper and other development dependencies #744
+* Dev: Build javascript when building the distributable version of the plugin #750

 = 2.8.1 =
 * Feat: Show creator user name of staging site